Cleod9/SpriteSatchel/Readme.md

 `id` - (String) Represents the unique name for this hit box.
 Generally you would name a hitbox with numbers appended to some generic name if you have more than one on the same frame (e.g. `hitbox0`, `hitbox1`, etc.).
 You'd need to be able to enumerate through these values if hitboxes ever needed ordered priority.
 Otherwise you can use the same name across all of your frames. **You can alternatively provide an instance name** to the hitbox MovieClip to be used as the `id`, and as long as the MovieClip also contains a `type` property SpriteSatchel will detect it as a hitbox.
 Setting this value is **required** except when using instance names.

 `type` - (String) Represents a "group" name for this hitbox.
-Useful when you want to differentiate hitboxes of various types (e.g. "handbox", "footbox", etc.) Setting this value is **required**.
+Useful when you want to differentiate hitboxes of various types (e.g. "handbox", "footbox", etc.) Setting this value is **optional** - if you decide not to include a type, the program will default to the `id` string with any numerical suffix removed (e.g. "hitbox0"'s type would be just "hitbox").

 `customData` - (Object) You can place any data you want inside this object to be written to the JSON file.
 Setting this value is **optional**.